Diedrich Wattenberg

 Diedrich Wattenberg (13 June 1909 – 26 November 1996) was a German astronomer.
 He was a prolific populariser, writer and speaker on his subject, becoming in the 1950s a familiar presence on radio and, later, television programmes.

 Life

-Wattenburg was born in a downstream suburb of Bremen during the first decade of the twentieth century.
+Wattenberg was born in a downstream suburb of Bremen in 1909.
 His father was a coppersmith.
 For economic reasons there was no possibility of his attending a secondary school, and he therefore trained for work as a government official.
-A decisive experience came in 1924 when Wattenburg attended a presentation by the writer Bruno H. Bürgel who was reading extracts from his autobiography: Bürgel's autobiography was entitled "Von Arbeiter zum Astronomen" ("From workers to astronomers").
-Then in 1928, he got to know Friedrich Simon Archenhold at the Treptow Observatory (as it was then called) in Berlin.
-Wattenburg quickly became one of the regular contributors to a journal called "Das Weltall" ("The Universe") of which Archenhold was the editor in chief.
+A decisive experience came in 1924 when Wattenberg attended a presentation by the writer Bruno H. Bürgel, who was reading extracts from his autobiography, Vom Arbeiter zum Astronomen ("From a worker to an astronomer").
+In 1928, he got to know Friedrich Simon Archenhold at the Treptow Observatory (as it was then called) in Berlin.
+Wattenberg quickly became a regular contributor to a journal called Das Weltall ("The Universe") of which Archenhold was the editor in chief.
 Largely self-taught, during the 1930s he was writing regularly on astronomy.